k4rnaj1k/k4rnaj1k/README.md

 - 👀 I’m interested in Computer Science, Programming(Java in particular 😊)
 - 🌱 I’m currently learning how to use databases in java, syntax and other boring stuff =)
 - 💞️ I’m looking to collaborate on anything really.
-- 📫 How to reach me vladliasota@gmail.com
+- 📫 How to reach me? vladliasota@gmail.com

 <!---
 k4rnaj1k/k4rnaj1k is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.